-For example, if there is a finish-start dependency with at 20% lag between on a 10 day predecessor task, the system will calculate how many days is 20% of the predecessors task duration and use that as the lag.
+For example, if there is a finish-start dependency with a 20% lag on a 10-day predecessor task, the system will calculate how many days represent 20% of the predecessors task duration and use that as the lag.
 In this case it would be 2 days after the task's completion.

 Day of Week (w)

 The delay between two tasks is measured by indicating the days of the week for the week that contains the Planned Completion Date of the predecessor.

 For this Lag Type, each day of the week is associated with a number:

 If you want to indicate that the Planned Start Date of the successor should fall on a Tuesday of the current week, and the Tuesday is prior to the Planned Completion Date of the predecessor, you would code your successor with the following formula:

 If the Tuesday passed for the week of the Planned Completion Date of the predecessor, then the Planned Start Date of the successor task is the first available working day of that week.